VRConservation/fbabook/_build/html/_sources/funding.md

 - To increase the analysis accuracy, a more precise project location is needed.
 Further analysis by regions with the most need, e.g., disadvantaged communities, fire probability, or underinvestment, is also needed.

 ## Fire
-Climate change and more than a century of fire suppression have created forced forest ecosystems well outside their natural conditions.
+Climate change and more than a century of fire suppression have created forest ecosystems well outside their natural conditions.
 Before European settlement, fires were common throughout California and were used as a tool for managing food, game, disease, and community safety by Tribal communities.
 Approximately 4.4 million acres burned annually in California prior to 1800 {cite}`stephens_etal_2007`.

 However, in the present, severe wildfires, negatively affecting communities and ecosystems, have burned much of the state in the past several decades ({numref}`california`).